Art as Resistance

 Deflection Machine 2025 Gouache/watercolor on paper

-Wholly Heathen is my daily painting ritual — two or three small works each morning in watercolor or gouache.
+Wholly Heathen is my daily painting ritual — two or three small works each morning in acrylic, pencil, and charcoal.
 The practice is steady by design.
 It keeps me from looking away.

 I live and work on the coast of the Pacific Northwest.